ArcovanBreda/CEConvDL2/blogpost.md

 \tag{18}
 $$

-This clipping due to the non-cyclic nature of saturation might break equivariance, which will be tested with several experiments, applying the group action on the kernel, the image and testing different values for n.
+This clipping due to the acyclic nature of saturation might break equivariance, which will be tested with several experiments: applying the group action on the kernel and the image, and testing different values for $n$.

-**Value** equivariance can be modelled in the same way as described for saturation where the group action is now acting upon the value channel:
+**Value** equivariance can be modeled in the same way as described for saturation where the group action is now acting upon the value channel:

 $$
 \[H_n(k)f\](x) = \\begin{bmatrix} f(x)_h \\\\ f(x)_s \\\\ \text{clip}(0, f(x)_v + \frac{1}{n} k, 1) \\end{bmatrix}
 \tag{19}
 $$

-Due to our earlier experimenting with applying the group element on the kernel or the image we decided to only model the value shift of the input images as described in the next paragraph.
+Due to our earlier experiments involving the application of the group element on the kernel or the image, we decided to only model the value shift of the input images as described in the next paragraph.

 **Shifting the Input Image -** In order to circumvent some of the issues that present themselves when naively shifting the kernel as though it were an image, we investigated whether we could perform the lifting convolution by shifting the input image instead of the kernel.
-This is a more intuitive approach and [[9]](#lifting) show that transforming the signal instead of the kernel is indeed possible and that these operations are equivalent when restricted to the group and standard convolution.
+This is a more intuitive approach and [[9]](#lifting) show that transforming the signal instead of the kernel <!--is indeed possible and that these operations are--> is equivalent when restricted to the group and standard convolution.
 This allows for more general transformations than using the group correlation of [[1]](#group_convs).
 In our case, where we make use of the HSV color space with separated hue, saturation and value channels, this way of performing the lifting operation is required due to the fact that we perform our action on these separated channels.
 Transforming the signal instead of the kernel allows us to alter the values of pixels instead of only moving the pixel locations.

-We can thus define the lifting layer outputting the i-th output channels for our semigroup $H$ of hue shifts as follows:
+We can thus define the lifting layer outputting the $i$-th output channels for our semigroup $H$ of hue shifts as follows:

 $$
 \[\psi^i \star f\](\mathbf{x}, k) = \sum_{y \in \mathbb{Z}^2} \psi^i(y) \cdot H_n(k)\[f\](y-\mathbf{x})